-(This is the third post in the series.
-For more info on past life regression and the hypnosis process, check out the first installment, "She Never Came Back," and the second, "A Cold and Bitter End," and "They Took Her Away."
+(This is the fourth post in the series.
+For more info on past life regression and the hypnosis process, check out the first 3 installments, "She Never Came Back," "A Cold and Bitter End," and "They Took Her Away."

 How old are you?
 Dr. Berkowitz asked.